 In the earlier blogs I have identified five ‘domains of creation’ in a product design venture.
 Three of them are rather traditional:

 - the product is created.
-All evidence of that are accessible via the Bill of Material (the parts that the product consist of and all their properties, attributes and documentation)
+All evidence of that, like design drawings, is accessible via the Bill of Material (the parts that the product consist of and all their properties, attributes and documentation)